 The first time I ever saw a George Jones tea tray was in a photograph in a magazine.
 The article wasn't about majolica, it was about how a man decorated his home.

 The man had a farm and this big expansive kitchen.
 One wall was covered with shelves full of majolica.
 On his kitchen island he had a Minton beehive cheese stand.
 I believe there was also a Minton monkey teapot somewhere nearby.
-The tea tray was turquoise and he kept it on the shelf with the other majolica.
-He filled it with dried corn and seed and fed his chickens off of it.
+He owned a turquoise GJ tea tray and he kept it on the shelf with the other majolica.
+Once a day he filled it with dried corn and seed and fed his chickens off of it.

 It reminds us that not too long ago majolica was considered a disposable remnant from a garish age.